Andrew L. Black

 Serving as a member of a team that handles all international litigation for Meta, including matters implicating international data protection, privacy, hosting provider liability, censorship, intellectual property and consumer protection laws.

-Successful representation of multinational corporation in the Domestic Drywall Antitrust Litigation, securing summary judgment and complete dismissal of antitrust claims by class plaintiffs and opt-out plaintiffs alleging billions in price-fixing.
+Successful representation of CertainTeed Gypsum in the Domestic Drywall Antitrust Litigation, winning summary judgment and complete dismissal of antitrust claims by class plaintiffs and opt-out plaintiffs alleging billions in price-fixing.
+Andrew played a key role in securing summary judgment; he was a core drafter of the motion for summary judgment, aggressively developed the factual record by interviewing over fifty corporate employees and customers, and obtained numerous declarations cited by the court as key evidence supporting summary judgment.

 Counsel for international building materials manufacturer in successfully obtaining closure of criminal grand jury investigations by Department of Justice Antitrust Division.